 Phase 4 - Healing phase.
 Normal bone cells replace the new bone cells.
 This last phase can last a few years to complete the healing process.

 The cause of Legg-Calvé-Perthes disease is unknown.
-It is 4 times more likely to occur in boys than girls and is uncommon in African-Americans.
+It is 4 times more likely to happen in boys than girls and is uncommon in African-Americans.

-Legg-Calvé-Perthes disease can be seen in children 2 years to 12 years of age.
-The majority of cases affect only 1 hip.
+Legg-Calvé-Perthes disease can be seen in children 2 to 12 years of age.
+The majority of cases affect only one hip.

 The symptoms of Legg-Calvé-Perthes disease may resemble other conditions or medical problems of the hip.
-Always consult your child's doctor for a diagnosis.
+Always talk with your child's healthcare provider for a diagnosis.

-In addition to a complete medical history and physical examination, diagnostic procedures for Legg-Calvé-Perthes disease may include:
+In addition to a complete medical history and physical exam, diagnostic procedures for Legg-Calvé-Perthes disease may include:

 X-rays.
 A diagnostic test that uses invisible electromagnetic energy beams to produce images of internal tissues, bones, and organs onto film.